 Vitamin C VS Niacinamide: The Feud

-If rumour is to be believed, Vitamin C plays a couple of nasty tricks on Niacinamide:
+If rumour is to be believed, you shouldn’t use Vitamin C with Niacinamide because Vitamin C plays a couple of nasty tricks on Niacinamide:

 - When mixed together in aqueous solutions, Vitamin C and Niacinamide form of a complex that turns the solution yellow, making both ingredients ineffective.

 Can Niacinamide Cause Flushing When Used With Vitamin C?

 “Some research done in the 1960s showed a negative interaction and that the two could potentially react to produce nicotinic acid, which can cause redness and itching in the skin,” explains Perry Romanowski, an independent cosmetic chemist.
 “That occurred when using pure ascorbic acid and niacinamide held at high temperatures.
 It’s unlikely to be a problem in modern day formulations stored at room temperature.”

 Let’s take a closer look at the science here.
 Vitamin C may be finicking, but Niacinamide isn’t.
 Niacinamide is an amide and those are tough.
 They don’t go bad when you expose them to light, air or heat, like other antioxidants do.
 That’s why you need a LOT of heat to trigger the reactions mentioned above.
 You can heat Niacinamide up to 120 °C (240 °F) WITHOUT Niacin forming.
 Of course, the more heat Niacinamide is exposed to, the faster the conversion occurs.
 But, at home, you NEVER expose Niacinamide to those temperatures.